 Rolfing SI recognises that restrictions at any level of the human organism can be reflected at all other levels, therefore when addressing a particular restriction the Rolfer looks at the whole body in order to find the primary cause, which usually is away from the site of restriction or pain, “Where you think it ease, it ain’t”.

-Rolfers are also educators.
-In each session, they seek to impart insights to the client, develop their awareness and understanding of the body, to help clients make the work their own.
+Rolfers are educators.
+In each session, they seek to impart insights to the client, develop awareness and understanding of the body, to help clients make the work their own.
 The Rolfer’s job is to make himself obsolete, by empowering the clients to take charge of their own physical wellbeing.

 Chiropractic, osteopathy and Rolfing SI can go quite well together (of course, as a general disclaimer here, if you are getting Rolfing and chiropractic and or osteopathy done at the same time, be sure to inform the practitioners).
 Rolfing can help the chiropractic and osteopathic adjustments stay by releasing the tension patterns which pulled the bones or vertebrae out of alignment in the first place.